-The Clock_input_file subparameter is required if the Direction subparameter value is “Rx”, the associated model uses the Rx_Use_Clock_Input parameter, and the Type subparameter value is “Time_Domain”.
+The Clock_input_file subparameter is required if the Direction subparameter value is “Rx”, the associated model uses the Rx_Use_Clock_Input parameter, and the Type subparameter value is “Time_domain”.
 Clock_input_file is prohibited for all other combinations of Direction and Type.
 Its argument is a single string corresponding to a filename present in the same directory as the calling .ibs file.
 The contents of the Clock_input_file consist of multiple rows of numeric data representing a vector of clock information provided to the Rx model; note that only a single value (a single column) is present per row.
 In cases where Rx_Use_Clock_Input is set to “Times”, multiple blocks of clock information comprise the file, with adjacent blocks separated by a value of -1, and the entire file ending with the -1 value.
-The number of clock values may differ from the number of UI in each waveform block whose size is given by wave_size.
+The number of clock values may differ from the number of symbol times in the waveform whose size (number of samples) is given by wave_size.
 The vector shall contain increasing clock times (except for the values of -1) which may or may not increase according to a regular interval.
 With the exception of the values of -1, the values in the file shall be floating-point numbers in the standard ANSI “C” notation (e.g., 2.0e-9).

-In cases where Rx_Use_Clock_Input is set to “Wave”, the contents of the Clock_input_file are the input clock waveform to the buffer, where the time duration represented by the contents of the Clock_input_file shall match time duration represented by the associated Golden_waveform_file.
+In cases where Rx_Use_Clock_Input is set to “Wave”, the contents of the Clock_input_file are the input clock waveform to the buffer, where the time duration represented by the contents of the Clock_input_file shall match the time duration represented by the associated Golden_waveform_file.
 The Clock_input_file contents shall use a uniform time step identical to that in the contents of the Golden_waveform_file.
 The values in the file shall be floating-point numbers in the standard ANSI “C” notation (e.g., 2.0e-9).
 Only one value per row is permitted.

-The Clock_output_file subparameter is required if both the Direction subparameter value is “Rx” and the Type subparameter value is “Time_Domain”.
+The Clock_output_file subparameter is required if both the Direction subparameter value is “Rx” and the Type subparameter value is “Time_domain”.
 Clock_output_file is prohibited for all other combinations of Direction and Type.
 Its argument is a single string corresponding to a filename present in the same directory as the calling .ibs file.
 The Clock_output_file contents consist of rows of numeric values representing a vector of clock output information from the model.
 Note that multiple blocks of clock information comprise the file, with adjacent blocks separated by a value of -1.
 The Clock_output_file shall have at least one row; in the case of the contents consisting of a single row, the value shall be -1 (representing a receiver that does not generate clock output).
 The final value of the Clock_output_file time values shall be -1.
 With the exception of the -1 values, the values in the file shall be floating-point numbers in the standard ANSI “C” notation (e.g., 2.0e-9); while representing the -1 values in floating-point format is permitted, it is not preferred.
-The number of clock values may differ from the number of UI in each waveform block, whose size is given by wave_size.
+The number of clock values may differ from the number of symbol times in each waveform block, whose size is given by wave_size.

-The AMI_output_parameters_file subparameter is optional but strongly recommended.
+The AMI_output_parameters_file subparameter is required.
 Its argument is a single string corresponding to a filename present in the same directory as the calling .ibs file.